skip to main content

 This course introduces students to the artistic and technological foundations to create animated presentations for industry and entertainment.
 Students will develop basic drawing and design skills.
 Students will learn the fundamentals and history of art and animation as well as the concept of visual communication to a given audience, and techniques for self-expression through a variety of animated formats.
 They will explore the careers and skills required by animators in both the entertainment and the business world.

-Animation Principles & Design Principles
+A2020XA.
+P-ART Animation 2: Animation Principles & Design Principles.

 This course builds on the foundations that students learned in an introduction to animation.
 Students will continue to learn the artistic and technological foundations to create and design animated presentations for industry and entertainment.
 Students will develop drawing and design skills.
 Students will be introduced to the 12 Principles of Animation developed by the Walt Disney Studios.
 Students will learn the fundamentals and physics of movement, the concept of communication to a given audience, and techniques for self-expression through a variety of animated formats.
 They will continue to explore the careers and requisite skills required by animators in both the entertainment and the business world.

-Traditional & Digital Animation Techniques
+A2020XA.
+P- ART Animation 3: Traditional & Digital Animation Techniques

 This course builds on the foundations that students learned in Animation and Design Principles.
 Students will create and design art and animated media that closely resemble industry professional problems and works.
 Students will continue to develop and refine their drawing and design skills.
 Students will build on their knowledge of basic drawing fundamentals and physics of movement, the concept of communication to a given audience, and techniques for self-expression through a variety of animated formats.
 They will continue to explore the careers and requisite skills required by animators in both the entertainment and the business world.